 Appeal court denied the request from the passenger, who punched a train steward, for a hearing in order to clear his name.

 James Robert Sutton was a passenger who was arrested and found guilty for assault that caused bodily harm.
 He filed a complaint stating that trial was not fair and that it is unsafe to bring a sentence in that case.
 This appeal has been rejected by three senior judges who deemed his appeal “unlikely to succeed” due to the fact that Sutton confessed the crime in a police station.

 Accident happened in a train that was traveling to London from Bristol.
 After finishing his meal Sutton left the buffet car, but he returned shortly after and he was angry complaining about the napkin he was given saying that it is soiled.
 Without any warning he proceeded and punched the steward right in the face which caused bleeding from the nose and lip, and damage to a tooth.
 As the victim testified, the punch also caused headaches, blurred vision and it left the steward shaken for considerate amount of time.
-Find more information here at estate planning.
+Find more information here at helpful link.

 Several witnesses described the accident, and by their words Sutton came in the buffet car, punched the steward and then calmly returned to his seat as if nothing happened.
 At the next station he was arrested and he admitted to the police that the punch was done in anger, and later he changed his statement claiming that it was done in self defense.